GeniusGeeek/pu-converter/README.md

-# pu-converter
+# PU-converter
 pu-converter also known as PHP-unit-converter is a simple and easy to use PHP  library for converting mathematical, engineering and scientific units .

 # Coverage
-pu-converter allows you to convert any unit to any other compatible unit type.
+PU-converter allows you to convert any unit to any other compatible unit type.

 It has no external dependencies, simply include the library in your project and you're set

-pu-converter can handle a wide range of unit types including:
+PU-converter can handle a wide range of unit types including:

 * Length
 * Area